sci-42ver/SICP_SDF/sicp_notes.md

   -
 - > Similar ideas, arising from logic and theorem proving, led to the genesis in Edinburgh and Marseille of the elegant language Prolog (which we will discuss in section 4.4).
 - ~~> Alyssa's technique ``falls into'' one of these recursions and gets stuck.
 See exercise 4.50 for a way to deal with this.~~
+- > some of the work of coarse matching can be done when the data base is constructed ...
+Our implementation, described in Section 4.4.4, contains a simple-minded form of such an optimization.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5